 Far beyond its benefits for relaxation, chamomile tea helps boost your immune system, keeps skin looking flawless and promotes a healthy heart and digestion.
 Universally loved for its gentle, fruity flavor and abundant benefits, Chamomile has so much to offer:

-Due to the anti-inflammatory and antioxidant-rich nature of chamomile tea, it is not exclusively used as a beverage.
-Topical application of chamomile tea cures irritations or skin conditions such as eczema.
-It can also significantly improve healing and lessen the appearance of blemishes and wrinkles on the face.
-By eliminating oxidative stress and boosting the immune response it can do wonders for your skin.
+Topical application of chamomile tea cures irritations or skin conditions such as eczema, and it can significantly improve healing and lessen the appearance of blemishes and wrinkles on the face.

 Chamomile tea can also be an overall sleep aid, particularly for people who struggle with sleep apnea and restless sleep.
 Drinking a warm cup of non-caffeinated chamomile tea can help you fall asleep faster and wake up feeling more refreshed.
 It is recommended for women going through the postpartum period as a supplement for better sleep.
 Moreover, regular sleep is linked to lowering the chances of Alzheimer’s disease.

 Chamomile is sometimes called “herbal aspirin” since it’s been a popular home remedy for lowering pain for centuries.

 Chamomile can naturally lower pain associated with arthritis, migraine, injuries, back pain, fevers and pregnancy.
 In fact, its pain-reducing qualities are even used to soothe the body and mind after giving birth.
 For example, in some parts of the world like Mexico, chamomile tea is given to women after labor to relax their abdominal muscles and help them rest.

 It is a popular remedy for inflammation on the outside of the body too, with it being commonly used to treat sunburn, mild burns, rashes, sores and eye inflammation.